arkq/bluez-alsa/INSTALL.md

 [systemd integration]: https://github.com/arkq/bluez-alsa/wiki/Systemd-integration

-If intending to run the `bluealsa` daemon as a non-root user then it is recommended to use the `--with-bluealsauser=USER` option as this will configure the BlueALSA D-Bus policy file with correct permissions for that user account, and also include that user in the systemd service unit file when used in combination with `--enable-systemd`.
+If intending to run the `bluealsad` daemon as a non-root user then it is recommended to use the `--with-bluealsaduser=USER` option as this will configure the BlueALSA D-Bus policy file with correct permissions for that user account, and also include that user in the systemd service unit file when used in combination with `--enable-systemd`.